RetroDECK/RetroDECK/wiki-rtd/docs/wiki_howto_faq/retrodeck-start.md

 * Have game backups of various formats ready that you want to play

 ## Step 1: Installation & Configuration
-Only install RetroDECK from the official channels via flathub!
+Only install RetroDECK from the official channels via Flathub!

 ### Steam Deck - Installation<br>
 Read and follow the following guide